ciroperf/AllToAllMPI/README.md

 ## AllToALL Zero copy

 The previous implementations receive elements into an in termediate buffer which is then unpacked into the *recvbuf* before the next communication round.
 It would be desirable to eliminate this overhead.
 For instance, a received element which will have to be sent further on in a later communication round could remain in and be sent directly out of the intermediate buffer with no need for unpacking into the *recvbuf*.
-In general, elements for which the number of set bits k 0 > k in j is even will be received into recvbuf, and elements with an odd number of set bits k 0 > k will be received into the intermediate buffer.
+In general, elements for which the number of set bits *k 0 > k* in *j* is even will be received into *recvbuf*, and elements with an odd number of set bits *k 0 > k* will be received into the intermediate buffer.

 ### Compile